devlucasnog/devtest-zombie-game/README.md

 - **Building UI in code.** I stuck to Studio-built UI with manual Charm bindings instead of a declarative UI library, to stay consistent with the project's existing convention rather than introducing a second UI paradigm for one feature.

+## Extras

+Beyond points, killing a zombie also grants the player Cash, persisted through the same ProfileStore/Replica profile used for the rest of the player's data.
+Cash is not required by the assignment, points already cover progress/ranking.
+I added it to show how I handle persistent, DataStore-backed operations end to end (validated server-side action, ProfileStore session, replication to the client) rather than leaving that layer untouched.

+It also sets up a foundation for later systems: Cash could be spent on buying new weapons or upgrades without changing the underlying profile or action pattern, since the mutation already goes through a validated Profile Action instead of being written ad hoc.